MicrosoftDocs/customer-voice/cv-docs/view-survey-invite.md

 - **Total invites**: Displays the total number of survey invitations sent.

 - **Responded**: Displays the total number of recipients who responded to the survey invitations.

+    > [!NOTE]
+    > The value displayed in this tile does not include responses received through mediums other than email invitation.
+The value will be different from the number of total responses displayed on the [survey response report](survey-report.md), as it includes responses received through all mediums.

 - **Not responded**: Displays the total number of recipients who haven't responded to the survey invitations.
 A pie chart is displayed that shows the distribution of survey invitations by status: